 On the operational side, we stipulate in our Master Participation Agreements with each originator that all cash flows emanating from underlying assets are paid to our investors first until all obligations have been met.
-Furthermore, cash coming into an originator is immediately wired to Cadence rather than sitting in the originator’s accounts.
 This technique is similar to payment-netting, which is widely adopted in the international derivatives markets and is a standard method of reducing potential future counterparty exposure.
 In the event the originator ceases to operate, all associated cash flows up until that date will have been already received by Cadence to service the underlying investment.

 On the legal side, we obtain security interests, when applicable, in the originator’s underlying assets through UCC filings.
 This helps protect these assets against claims from other creditors if the originator ever went bankrupt.
 While we never anticipate our originators to cease operations, this is the final recourse our investors have on any remaining obligations due in association with their investment.
 Cadence would manage the entire recovery process on behalf of investors in this unlikely scenario.

 Just as we thoroughly diligence our partners, we performed a similar exercise on ourselves and developed a robust risk management framework to address potential issues.

 Operationally, we ensure every potential offering is properly structured, vetted and reviewed through a formal deal committee.
 This standardized committee review process ensures Cadence is always acting as a whole to protect investors from poorly structured offerings and abide by all of its legal obligations.
 These preventive measures strengthen Cadence’s operational success and bolster its likelihood to continuing operating its platform going forward.